 Never pay a venue deposit on your own.
 WPCS will always do that for you!

-Once you’re approved as an organizer and have gotten a team together, all of you should start looking for a venue.
+Once you’re approved as an organizer and have a team together, you should start looking for a venue.
 You will not be added to the WordCamp CentralWordCamp CentralWebsite for all WordCamp activities globally. https://central.wordcamp.org includes a list of upcoming and past camp with links to each. calendar without a confirmed venue, so don’t pick dates first.

 However, do identify dates of major sporting events, other tech conferences, and anything else that might compete with your WordCampWordCampWordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
 Learn more. and make planning more difficult.

-Getting a donated venue (vs. renting space) can mean the difference between not worrying about money and suddenly having to come up $50,000.
+Getting a donated venue (vs. renting space) can mean the difference between not worrying about money and suddenly having to come up with $50,000.
 A budget with a venue cost that high is unlikely to be approved and will mean your team will have to continue looking.

 There are a number of potential venues that can often be had for free: